fcr3/aeolux/README.md

 - `-p PORT:PORT` for the port you want to use
 - `--gpus all` ("all" can be replaced by the GPU ID) for gpu usage

+From here on, we will be using the `/home/tensorflow/aeolux2` directory as the root of the project, as was specified when mounting the directory to the container.

 2. Execute the following commands to download the pre-trained model:
 ```
 root@#### $ cd /home/tensorflow/aeolux2/modeling/tf_obj && mkdir pre-trained-models